BINF-6310L-8310L-Spring25/Problem_Set_14/README.md

  ## Step 3

- Plot the data and conduct an ANOVA
+ Plot the data and conduct an ANOVA of your choice

+# Question 2

+Report the results of your ANOVA analysis